Tiendil/tiendil-org-content/content/posts/2024-017-concept-document-space-exploration-mmo/en.md

 ### Cartridges with information are the basic value in the economy

-- Cartridges with information are a non-copyable commodities: they are exchangable, tradable, take up space in the hold, spoil.
+- Cartridges with information are non-copyable commodities: exchangeable, tradable, take up space in the hold, spoil.
 It is impossible to make a copy of a cartridge.
 - All actions in the game depend on the availability of cartridges with the necessary information.
 - Cartridges can contain: parts of the player's nickname, coordinates of star systems, information about equipment, crafting recipes, protocols of communication with planets and players, combat algorithms for the starship, contacts of players in the real world, etc.
 - Some cartridges can be created by players (coordinates of star systems), some can only be found (crafting recipes).